rmrk-team/evm/docs/RMRK/utils/RMRKEquipRenderUtils.md

 error RMRKNotComposableAsset()
 ```

-Attempting to compose a asset wihtout having an associated Base
+Attempting to compose an asset wihtout having an associated Base